AYLIEN/fe-live-coding-challenge/README.md

 ## Before the interview

 Please prepare yourself before the interview but do not spend more than 15 minutes on it.
-Please read this README fiel carefully and check the code of the application.
+Please read this README file carefully and check the code of the application.
 Focus mostly on [App.tsx](/src/views/App.tsx) as this is a file which we are going to discuss during the interview.
 Do not modify the code yet!
 You will do this during the interview.

 ## The challenge
   - Look at the project as you'd like to continue its development.
 Refactor the code using your knowledge about best practices etc. Focus on using available tools rather than bringing something new to the project.